Changing or ending your tenancy

 If you need to let us know that someone else has died and there is no one else who is entitled to take over the tenancy, then you should contact us as soon as possible.
 We do understand that the death of a friend or relative is a difficult time, but rent will be due for the property until their tenancy ends.
 (The tenancy does not end on the date of death.)

 You must have a ‘Letter of administration’ to prove that you are dealing with the deceased tenant’s funeral and estate and can notify us that the tenancy will end.
-You need to contact us by phone or in person to request a Death of Tenant form.
+You need to contact us by phone or in person to request a Termination of Tenancy form.
 This form is not available online and must be completed, signed and returned to us with an official copy of the tenant’s Death Certificate.
 This is known as ‘Serving a Notice to Quit’ to us.

 In order to end the tenancy we must have four clear weeks’ notice, starting on the Monday following the date that we receive the completed form.